CttCJim/chub.ai-fixes/README.md

 # chub.ai-fixes
-QoL fixes for chub.ai including parsing HTML in character descriptions to show images and links
+TamperMonkey script: QoL fixes for chub.ai including parsing HTML in character descriptions to show images and links You need the TamperMonkey plugin to make this work.